truonghm/sql-problems/review.md

     a.transaction_date
 ```

-Note that in the above solution, the condition for joining in the `ON` clause uses _equal or greater than_ comparison, as not only _equal_ comparison is legal when joining tables.
+Note that in the above solution, the condition for joining in the `ON` clause uses _equal or greater than_ comparison, which is perfectly legal when joining tables.

 ## Other interesting problems